Microsoft Power BI Services: Everything You Need To Know

 Antares is a market leader in everything from data visualisation to machine learning and AI, software development, cloud migration and much more.
 We are also adept at helping organisations leverage the value of Microsoft Power BI for their specific benefits.
 That’s why we offer a comprehensive training experience to help your most important business assets –your people – learn how to access, analyse and visualise data through Power BI.

 If you’re unsure what version of Power BI will suit your needs, or if you need help deploying it in your workplace – whether you want a fully cloud-based tool, a hybrid model or an on-premises solution – an experienced Power BI consultant can take care of everything for you.
-Simply contact Antares – which is one of three leading Microsoft Gold partners that make up the Cloud Collective – by calling +61 2 8275 8811.
+Simply contact Antares – which is one of four leading Microsoft Solutions Partners that make up the Cloud Collective – by calling +61 2 8275 8811.

 MS Power BI Report Server